wuyou331/storm/README.md

-# storm
+# Storm
-Storm Is a Simple Typed ORM for TypeScript.
+Storm Is a Simply , Typed ORM for TypeScript.